 By selling these tickets, TUI is not only profiting from the exploitation of Teno and his mother, but also undermining its own public promises on animal welfare.

-A life of confinement and suffering
+A lifetime of suffering and confinement

-"Orca calf Teno, Morgan's youngster, is only 4 months old and already has to perform in front of noisy audiences.
+Orca calf Teno, Morgan's youngster, is only 4 months old and already has to perform in front of noisy audiences.
 Such a young orca is a box office hit: he attracts audiences and brings in extra money for Loro Parque, but also for travel companies such as TUI, which sell tickets for the shows.

-"This is anything but an innocent family outing.
+This is anything but an innocent family outing.
 For Teno and his mother Morgan, it means a lifetime of confinement in a barren, unnatural environment.
 No opportunity to hunt or live in natural family groups, and performing tricks day in, day out in exchange for dead fish.

 This is not entertainment, this is lifelong animal suffering.

 We therefore ask people: if you love animals, avoid trips involving orcas and dolphins in captivity.
-We also urge travel company TUI to stop selling tickets for Loro Parque and other dolphin and orca entertainment.
+We also urge travel company TUI to stop selling tickets for Loro Parque and other dolphin entertainment.

-"TUI is making money at the expense of animals and contributing to the suffering of this young orca, and other cetaceans."
+TUI is making money at the expense of animals and contributing to the suffering of this young orca, and other cetaceans.

 Loro Parque's long record of welfare concerns